IgorCode/i-order-terms/src/readme.txt

 ));
 `

-2) Other option is to pass array of taxonomies (or tags/categories) via filter "i_order_terms_taxonomies" in your functions file like this:
+2) Other option is to pass an array of taxonomies (or tags/categories) via filter "i_order_terms_taxonomies" in your functions file like this:
 `
 function custom_i_order_terms_taxonomies($taxonomies) {
 	$taxonomies = array_merge($taxonomies, array('taxonomy', 'category'));